leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipeline_results.md

 Results dir: /store/lkemp/exome_project/benchmarking/NA12878_exome/bench1.2/ (Wintermute) and /home/lkemp/benchmarking_resources/ (Methead)

-Variants from tranche 82.00 or less were extracted for the following comparisons.
-'PASS' indicates a variant in a tranche below 80.00.
+Variants from tranche 82.00 or less were extracted for the following comparisons

 #### human_genomics_pipeline + minimal vcf_annotation_pipeline

 ##### Compared with bedops intersect

+*Note: these comparisons are made with variants that fall within a tranche less than 82.00*

 - NIST7035